junxit/us-congress-bills-114/bill.md

     > - **(c)** *Willful infringement* A claimant seeking to establish willful infringement may not rely on evidence of pre-suit notification of infringement unless that notification identifies with particularity the asserted patent, identifies the product or process accused, identifies the ultimate parent entity of the claimant, and explains with particularity, to the extent possible following a reasonable investigation or inquiry, how the product or process infringes one or more claims of the patent.

   - **(4)** in the last undesignated paragraph, by striking “The court” and inserting “(d) Expert testimony.—The court”.
+- **(g)** *Venue*
+  - **(1)** *Amendment* Subsection (b) of section 1400 of title 28, United States Code, is amended to read as follows:
+    > - **(b)** *Venue for action relating to patents* Notwithstanding subsections (b) and (c) of section 1391 of this title, any civil action for patent infringement or any action for a declaratory judgment that a patent is invalid or not infringed may be brought only in a judicial district—
+    >   - **(1)** where the defendant has its principal place of business or is incorporated;
+    >   - **(2)** where the defendant has committed an act of infringement of a patent in suit and has a regular and established physical facility that gives rise to the act of infringement;
+    >   - **(3)** where the defendant has agreed or consented to be sued in the instant action;
+    >   - **(4)** where an inventor named on the patent in suit conducted research or development that led to the application for the patent in suit;
+    >   - **(5)** where a party has a regular and established physical facility that such party controls and operates, not primarily for the purpose of creating venue, and has—
+    >     - **(A)** engaged in management of significant research and development of an invention claimed in a patent in suit prior to the effective filing date of the patent;
+    >     - **(B)** manufactured a tangible product that is alleged to embody an invention claimed in a patent in suit; or
+    >     - **(C)** implemented a manufacturing process for a tangible good in which the process is alleged to embody an invention claimed in a patent in suit; or
+    >   - **(6)** for foreign defendants that do not meet the requirements of paragraphs (1) or (2), according to section 1391(d) of this title.

+  - **(2)** *Mandamus relief* For the purpose of determining whether relief may issue under section 1651 of title 28, United States Code, a clearly and indisputably erroneous denial of a motion under section 1406(a) of such title to dismiss or transfer a case on the basis of section 1400(b) of such title shall be deemed to cause irremediable interim harm.
+  - **(3)** *Retailers not eligible for customer stay* If a defendant does not meet the definition of a retailer under section 296(a)(6) of title 35, United States Code, as added by section 5, solely because the defendant manufacturers or causes the manufacture of the covered product or process in suit, the retail facilities of such defendant shall not constitute a regular and established physical facility for purposes of section 1400(b)(2) of title 28, United Code, as added by paragraph (1).
+  - **(4)** *Teleworkers* The dwelling or residence of an employee or contractor of a defendant who works at such dwelling or residence shall not constitute a regular and established physical facility of the defendant for purposes of section 1400(b)(2) of title 28, United Code, as added by paragraph (1).
-- **(g)** *Effective date* Except as otherwise provided in this section, the amendments made by this section shall take effect on the date of the enactment of this Act and shall apply to any action for which a complaint is filed on or after that date.
+- **(h)** *Effective date* Except as otherwise provided in this section, the amendments made by this section shall take effect on the date of the enactment of this Act and shall apply to any action for which a complaint is filed on or after that date.

 ## § 4.
 Transparency of patent ownership